 She excitedly joined the LL&W team in February of 2017 as the master of all things social and web, including spider webs, things with webbed feet and also the ability to recite from start to finish the novel Charlotte’s Web.
 In February of 2018, she instead took on the role of tracking Chad which takes the combined skills of Dog the Bounty Hunter and Angela Lansbury’s character Jessica Fletcher from Murder She Wrote.

 For help reaching Chad, email her or, if you’re old school, you can send a message via carrier pigeon to the LL&W headquarters.
 Join the social conversations, now woman-handled by Leah, on Facebook, Instagram and Twitter!

 Safety Manager & Crew

 Derek, aka Lil Scrap, started with Living Lands & Waters in the fall of 2017.
-He is the third crew member, along with Dan Breidenstein and Luke Lippincott, from Geneseo, IL (now forming the Geneseo trio).
-In fact, they all grew up on the same block.
 Derek previously worked for Rock River Arms before living the tug life.
 One of his greatest life accomplishments is founding the Freshwater Mussels Gym (a weight room/secret elite social club in one of our basement barge chambers).
 When he isn’t working he enjoys fishing, hiking, snowboarding and, most of all, watching the Red Sox play.
-Derek, one day, aspires to be the next Master Chef but, right now, he will stick to just doing dishes and caddying for Luke and Dan on the disc golf course.
+Derek, one day, aspires to be the next Master Chef but, right now, he will just stick to (rarely) doing dishes and caddying for Dan on the disc golf course.